-- Recognize the moral and ethical issues of investigations, appreciate the need for professional codes of conduct and undertake a reasoned moral assessment of actions/persons/business practices. - Collect and analyse data and information on environmental issues using a range of techniques appropriate to the subject. - Critically evaluate the reliability, validity and significance of data and information collected and the evidence provided to support conclusions. - Categorize ideas, data and information, reformat and transform them towards a given purpose and design solutions. - Identify key elements of environmental problems and apply appropriate knowledge and skills to their solution.
+- Progressive built up of cognitive skills, namely reasoning, perception, and intuition.
+Students learn to: - Recognize the moral and ethical issues of investigations, appreciate the need for professional codes of conduct and undertake a reasoned moral assessment of actions/persons/business practices. - Collect and analyse data and information on environmental issues using a range of techniques appropriate to the subject. - Critically evaluate the reliability, validity and significance of data and information collected and the evidence provided to support conclusions. - Categorize ideas, data and information, reformat and transform them towards a given purpose and design solutions. - Identify key elements of environmental problems and apply appropriate interdisciplinary knowledge and skills to their solution.